stephen-rowan/nft-dao-genesis/meetings/31st-march-2021-nft-dao-general-meeting.md

 > New Mindflow has produced a master document that brings all HOLON contributions together in one place.

 > Development, Marketing , Governance, Business - how are we going to structure the sale.

+> What the revenue split will be between the artists.